-Option Valid Values Default Value Web Proxy Must Restart Description Choose: 1, 2, 3 3 Yes Choose whether to use the IronPort end-user notification pages or uploaded customized end-user notification pages.
+Ontion Valid Default Web Proxy Description Option Choose: 1, 2, 3 Value 3 Yes Choose whether to use the IronPort end-user notification pages or uploaded customized end-user notification pages.
 Choose one of the following options: • 1.
 Refresh EUN pages • 2.
 Use Custom EUN pages • 3.
 Use Standard EUN pages For more information, see Editing On-Box End-User Notification Pages, page 16-5.
-Would you like to turn on presentation of the User Acknowledgement page?
-Yes, No (Boolean) No No Enable or disable Acknowledgement page. ip, session ip No This setting specifies the way that the Web Proxy tracks users, either by IP address or using a web session cookie, after the user clicked the link on the end-user acknowledgement page.
+Would you like to turn Yes, No No No Enable or disable on presentation of the User (Boolean) Acknowledgement page.
+Acknowledgement page?
+Enter the method to be used for tracking User Acknowledgements ("ip" or "session"). ip, session ip No This setting specifies the way that the Web Proxy tracks users, either by IP address or using a web session cookie, after the user clicked the link on the end-user acknowledgement page.
 For more information on configuring this option, see End-User Acknowledgement Page, page 16-11 Action to be taken for HTTPS requests with Session based EUA ("bypass" or "drop"). bypass, drop bypass Yes Choose whether to bypass (pass through) or drop HTTPS requests when the end-user acknowledgement page is enabled and tracks users using session cookies.
 For more information, see Accessing HTTPS and FTP Sites with the End-User Acknowledgement Page, page 16-14.
 This option only appears if you select Session Cookie for the User Acknowledgements tracking method.

-Table 5-7 describes the EUN options for the advancedproxyconfig CLI command.Table 5-7advancedproxyconfig CLI Command - EUN Options
+Table 5-8 advancedproxyconfig CLI Command - EUN Options (continued)